wfltaylor/Mindblown/README.md

 # License

-BubbleBlurView is available under the MIT license.
+Mindblown is available under the MIT license.
 See the LICENSE file for more info.

 Original graphics and animations are property of Apple Inc.